docopt/docopt.hs/README.md

 - **`optionsWithUsageFile :: FilePath -> IO Arguments`**

   Most basic options parser.
 Give it the path to a file with your help text, and it will read the file, build your option parser, and parse your program's options (via `getArgs`).
-If successful, you get an `Options`, and if not, it will print your help text and fail (hence `IO`).
+If successful, you get an `Arguments`, and if not, it will print your help text and fail (hence `IO`).

 - **`optionsWithUsageFileDebug :: FilePath -> IO Arguments`**